 >>

-different ways.
-For one thing, it is a verse ebbing on blasphemy.
+different ways, ebbing on blasphemy.
 It paints a

 picture of someone winning spiritual victories almost with the premeditated

-intension of trading them in for a few moments of fleshly indulgence.
+intension of trading them for a few moments of fleshly indulgence.
 Imagine

-a person who is well integrated into the Church, gaining everyone’s
+a person who is well established in the Church, gaining everyone’s

-confidence, who is not growing in the Lord as you would suspect, but creating
+confidence, though he is not growing in the Lord as we would suspect but is

-an opportunity to manipulate someone or perhaps the entire church.
+scheming against someone or perhaps against the entire church.
 This is an

 example of how we must be responsible with the freedom that we acquire in

-ourselves.
-If we use our freedom for its intended purpose, we will enjoy
+Christ.
+If we use it as intended, we will enjoy

 (235f) Kingdom of God